schwartzpub/schwartzpub.github.io/index.md

 author_profile: true
 sidebar:
     nav: posts
-title: Welcome to The Schwartz Pub
+title: The Schwartz Pub
 ---
 This is a blog where I will be posting about various thoughts, ideas, projects, and other life happenings.